Approved Use

 The yellow safety guard with the needle inside should be in contact with the skin at a 90-degree angle.2

-You must wait for at least 30 minutes after removing the autoinjector from the refrigerator prior to injecting yourself to ensure complete medication is administered and to minimize discomfort.
-Reminder: Do not remove the needle shield/cap from the autoinjector until you are ready to inject.2
+You must wait for at least 30 minutes after removing the autoinjector from the refrigerator prior to injecting yourself to ensure all of the medication is administered and to minimize discomfort.

-You must wait for at least 45 minutes after removing from the refrigerator prior to injecting yourself to ensure complete medication is administered and to minimize discomfort.
 Reminder: Do not remove the needle shield/cap from the autoinjector until you are ready to inject.2

 References: 1.
 Repatha® (evolocumab) prescribing information, Amgen.
 2. Repatha® (evolocumab) SureClick® Autoinjector instructions for use, Amgen.
 3. Repatha® (evolocumab) patient product information, Amgen.
-4. Repatha® (evolocumab) Pushtronex® instruction for use, Amgen.

 Important Safety Information